The Essential Guide to Commercial Plumbing Valves

 How Thermostatic Mixing Valves Work

 These valves use thermally sensitive material that expands and contracts with temperature changes.
-When the temperature expansion and contraction happens, the TMV valve results in the movement of the actuator which adjusts the valve position and changes the flow path of the thermal fluid to a heating element.
+When the temperature expansion and contraction happens, the TMV valve adjusts position and changes the flow path of the thermal fluid to a heating element.

 The Function of Thermostatic Mixing Valves